SevgiAkten/pycellga/README.md

 ## Usage Examples

-In this section, we'll explain what each method in the optimizer does and provide examples of how to use them.
-The package includes various ready-to-use crossover and mutation operators, along with Real-valued, Binary, and Permutation functions that you can run directly.
-Examples for other methods are available in the `example` folder, while the example for cga is provided below.
+In this section, we'll explain cga method in the optimizer and provide an example of how to use it.
+The package includes various ready-to-use crossover and mutation operators, along with real-valued, binary, and permutation functions that you can run directly.
+Examples for other methods are available in the `example` folder, while an example for cga is provided below.

 ### **cga (Cellular Genetic Algorithm)**